varshiniramesh/guide-to-gnome-contribution/before-you-approach-your-mentor-documentation.md

 We write documentation to address these issues:

 1. No user help for help for a particular software or part of the software exists at all.
 1. To improve existing documentation.
-When any inconsistency is noticed in the existing user help, we report it and then write the correct the user help.
+When any inconsistency is noticed in the existing user help, we report it and then write the correct user help.

 ## What do I need on my computer to write documentation?